 In time the old sin attracts new sin, and the combination becomes a vast cancerous tumor that threatens to overwhelm our life.
 We wish it all to go away by itself, but it has made too much of an investment, and refuses.
 We try to pray it away, but still, back in the far reaches of our mind, we hold back.
-We wonder if that's really that new brush is also allowed time to dry.
-And the pile gets taller and wider.
+We wonder if that's really the answer; surely the sin has become so familiar, so comfortable-would we survive its extraction?